valtterisa/valzu.js/README.md

   Any file placed in the `/src/pages` directory becomes a route.
 For example, `index.tsx` maps to `/`, and `about.tsx` maps to `/about`.

 - **Server‑Side Rendering (SSR):**
-  Dynamically renders pages on the server by converting your virtual DOM (created via `createElement`) into HTML.
+  Dynamically renders pages on the server by converting your virtual DOM (created via `element`) into HTML.

 - **Client‑Side Hydration:**
   Hydrates the server‑rendered HTML on the client so that the page becomes interactive.

 - **Custom Component System:**
-  Write components as plain functions that return virtual DOM nodes using your custom `createElement` function.
+  Write components as plain functions that return virtual DOM nodes using your custom `element` function.

 - **CLI Tool:**
   Use the `create-valzu-app` CLI to quickly scaffold a new project with a pre-configured structure, including a development environment that supports hot reloading.